ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".

-So the **trick is to understand/visualize the different actors involved in this situation, their motives and actions.** Literally visualise them doing things.
-This blends in the deterministic framework using measurements.

 The key skills:

 * Understanding the "who" - Who are the actors in this situation.
-Visualising them, where they are etc.
+Now the key trick here is once you identify the actor(s), you try and put yourself **in their shoes**.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.